aparo/pyes/docs/guide/reference/modules/gateway/hadoop.rst

 Hadoop
 ======

 The hadoop (HDFS) based gateway stores the cluster meta and indices data in hadoop.
-Hadoop support is provided as a plugin and installing is as simply as executing **plugin -install hadoop** or downloading the hadoop plugin and placing it under the **plugins** directory.
+Hadoop support is provided as a plugin and installing is explained `here <https://github.com/elasticsearch/elasticsearch-hadoop>`_  or downloading the hadoop plugin and placing it under the **plugins** directory.
 Here is an example config to enable it:

 .. code-block:: js